 This incident occurred on the evening of February 16th, 2013 at about 10:20 pm in Webster N.H. and has been ruled an accident by investigators.

-The Serious Risks of Fire
+The Real Dangers of Fire

 Perhaps the most dangerous aspect of fire is how quickly it can spread.
 No fire should be initiated without having an ample amount of water nearby to extinguish wayward embers and without having a way to call emergency responders should the fire grow out of control.